 So, we cannot say that one is better than the other.
 They both allow you to get the nutrients from fruits and vegetables.
 When the ingredients are all mixed up to make the drink, you don’t get to taste them one by one.
 Instead, you will have a refreshing combination of flavors!
 Therefore, all you need to do is to be creative with your mixes.

 Before we get into blending and juicing, let’s learn what types of blenders and juicers are best to have in our kitchen.
 Blenders are the best smoothies if you want your drink to be a little slushy.
 But, if you choose your drink to be more liquid inconsistency, you can have a juicer.

 There are two main types of juicers, centrifugal juicer and the masticating juicer.
 Let’s see how these things work!

 How it works: It is the more common of the two types of juicers.
 They work by spinning the ingredients inside the chamber using centrifugal force or a spinning force.
 Razors under the chamber shred the fruits and vegetables into pulp.
 A high-speed, spinning motion separates the pulp from the juices.

 - Good for juicing soft and hard food, but not too effective in juicing leafy greens.

 - They are often more affordable than masticating juicers.

 Types of good blenders for smoothies

 There are different types of blenders that you can use to make your juices and smoothies.
-The best thing with having a blender is that it can also work in double as a food processor.
-Aside from a healthy drink you can make nut butters and nut milks!
+The best thing about having a blender is that it can also work double as a food processor.
+Aside from a healthy drink, you can make nut butter and nut milk!
 Let’s get to know the different kinds of blenders you can choose from.